 Iot wearable devices like smart watches can react to users’ balance, overdraft, spendings, and attempts to withdraw money.
 Wearables also offer easier access to rewards points offered by banks.
 The US Bank has launched the IoT project to encourage clients to stay fit.
 They introduced smart scales connected to the financial system.
 Everytime you succeed at weight loss IoT technology offers a reward from the bank.

-AI and Iot cybersecurity solutions gather special data, analyze activities, detect movements and images via special sensors.
+AI and Iot cybersecurity solutions gather special data, analyze activities, and detect movements and images via special sensors.
 British Standard Chartered invest a lot into developing IoT for Finance.
-Together with Huawei they have developed IoT applications that can track movement of goods and trigger automatic payments.
+Together with Huawei, they have developed IoT applications that can track the movement of goods and trigger automatic payments.